Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 - `Agent.OnEpisodeBegin()` — Called at the beginning of an Agent's episode, including at the beginning of the simulation.
-- `Agent.CollectObservations(VectorSensor sensor)` — Called every simulation
-  step.
-One possible way for collecting the Agent's observations of the environment.
+- `Agent.CollectObservations(VectorSensor sensor)` — Called every step that the Agent requests a decision.
+This is one possible way for collecting the Agent's observations of the environment; see [Generating Observations](#generating-observations) below for more options.
 - `Agent.OnActionReceived()` — Called every time the Agent receives an action to take.
 Receives the action chosen by the Agent.
 It is also common to assign a reward in this method.